Maison Louis Latour - Château Corton Grancey Grand Cru 2018

 About the wine:

 Deep cherry red.
-Dark and mineral-driven, like the Corton-La Vigne at Saint-Aubin, but with a touch more fruit.
-Delicious, with a hint of alluring dryness and notes of dark chocolate.
+Dark and mineral-driven like the Corton-La Vigne at Saint-Aubin, but with a bit more fruit.
+Flavorful, with a seductive hint of dryness and notes of dark chocolate.
 Subtle and elegant.
 2023–2033

 James Suckling